lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > `/tmp/kafka-logs` is the default directory where kafka stores the data.
 We can configure it to a different directory in `config/server.properties` for kafka and `config/zookeeper.properties` for zookeeper.

-As we see from the above result, `payments-0`, `payments-1` .... `payments-10` are the partitions that are nothing but the directories in the filesystem.
-As I highlighted in my previous blog post, topic is a logical concept in kafka.
-It does not exist physically, only partitions do.
-A topic is a logical grouping of all partitions.

 ### recovery-point-offset-checkpoint

 This file is used internally by the kafka broker to track the number of logs that are flushed to the disk.
 The format of the file is like this.

 ```
 <version>
 <total entries>
 <topic name> <partition> offset
 ```

 ### replication-offset-checkpoint

 This file is used internally by the kafka broker to track the number of logs that are replicated to all the brokers in the cluster.
 The format of this file is the same as the `recovery-point-offset-checkpoint` file mentioned above.

+### topic & partitions

+As we see from the above result, `payments-0`, `payments-1` .... `payments-10` are the partitions that are nothing but the directories in the filesystem.
+As I highlighted in my previous blog post, the topic is a logical concept in kafka.
+It does not exist physically, only partitions do.
+A topic is a logical grouping of all partitions.

 ## Producer